Home Home

 The handle of the sword has been removed in the picture below.

-the picture on the left is the pommel (Kabutogane) of the sword.
+The picture on the left is the pommel (Kabutogane) of the sword.
 Notice the detail of the decorations adorning the sword hanger.

 The picture to the right depicts the (Menuki) which is a collection of three cherry blossom.
 These blossoms are standard symbols of the Japanese army of WWII.

-Sword hanger Menuki
+Sword hanger

 The pictures below are a clear illustration of how the sword was secured to the scabbard.
 The tip of the locking mechanism tends to break when people force the sword out.
 Notice the fine workmanship and and detail of the sword fittings.

-Blade and scabbard locking mechanism Locking mechanism
+Blade and scabbard locking mechanism

 This is a top view of the scabbard.
 The whole to the left of the main opening is where the locking tab connected to the body of the scabbard.
 The inside of the scabbard is lined with wood to provide a better fit and to protect the blade of the sword.